 Holy Metropolitan Church of the Virgin Mary

-The Metropolitan Church in Corfu, Greece is dedicated to the Virgin Mary – as well as Our Lady Spelaiotissa, St Theodora Augusta and St Vlasios (Blaise).
-The beautiful, salmon pink church sits at the top of a long staircase and, inside, visitors can see the relics of St. Theodora Augusta.
+The Metropolitan Church in Corfu is dedicated to the Virgin Mary – as well as Our Lady Spelaiotissa, St Theodora Augusta and St Vlasios (St Blaise).

-#9 Spend an Afternoon Shopping Corfu Town
+#9 Spend an Afternoon Shopping in Corfu

 Plous Books and Coffee